est-normalis/simple-apollo-logger/README.md

 The options object will be merged with default settings and used by logger.

-### Aviable options
+### Available options

-Types of all options are aviable for typescript users via UserOptions interface.
+Types of all options are available for typescript users via UserOptions interface.

 #### logger